Zynga (NASDAQ:ZNGA) Updates FY 2021 Earnings Guidance

-A number of analysts have recently commented on the company.
-Cowen dropped their price target on Zynga from $13.00 to $12.00 and set an outperform rating on the stock in a research report on Friday, August 6th.
-Zacks Investment Research raised Zynga from a hold rating to a buy rating and set a $12.00 price target on the stock in a report on Friday, July 9th.
-BMO Capital Markets reduced their price objective on Zynga from $15.00 to $11.00 and set an outperform rating for the company in a report on Monday, August 9th.
-Benchmark lowered their target price on shares of Zynga from $12.00 to $10.00 and set a buy rating on the stock in a research note on Friday, August 6th.
-Finally, Wedbush reiterated a buy rating and issued a $15.00 price target on shares of Zynga in a research note on Friday, August 6th.
-One analyst has rated the stock with a sell rating and fifteen have issued a buy rating to the company.
-The stock currently has an average rating of Buy and an average target price of $12.23.
+Several research analysts have recently commented on the stock.
+KeyCorp decreased their price target on shares of Zynga from $13.00 to $11.00 and set an overweight rating for the company in a report on Friday, August 6th.
+Zacks Investment Research raised shares of Zynga from a hold rating to a buy rating and set a $12.00 price target for the company in a report on Friday, July 9th.
+Benchmark decreased their price target on shares of Zynga from $12.00 to $10.00 and set a buy rating for the company in a report on Friday, August 6th.
+Cowen decreased their price target on shares of Zynga from $13.00 to $12.00 and set an outperform rating for the company in a report on Friday, August 6th.
+Finally, Bank of America upgraded shares of Zynga from a neutral rating to a buy rating and set a $13.50 price objective on the stock in a research report on Wednesday, May 12th.
+One research analyst has rated the stock with a sell rating and fifteen have assigned a buy rating to the company’s stock.
+The company has a consensus rating of Buy and an average price target of $12.23.

 Zynga Company Profile